SgtCoDFish/bedrock-bootstrap/scratch/basic_bootloader/README.md

 # HiFive1 Basic Bootloader

-We know that our code will start running directly at `0x2040_0000` on Qemu whereas the HiFive1 has an intermediate bootloader at `0x2000_0000` which then jumps to `0x2040_0000`.
+We know that our code will start running directly at `0x2040_0000` on QEMU whereas the HiFive1 has an intermediate bootloader at `0x2000_0000` which then jumps to `0x2040_0000`.
 If we accept that bootloader, we can always rely on our code starting at `0x2040_0000` on both systems and not worry about it.

 However, if we want to have more complete control of the whole boot process, we can write a small bit of code at `0x2000_0000` which always jumps to `0x2040_0000`.